 Healthcare apps that plan to store, record, or share PHI will be subject to HIPAA rules during their use.
-Protected health information (PHI) and electronically protected health information (ePHI) refer to any identifiable data about the patient, including name, address, date of birth, SSN, device identifiers, email addresses, biometric, lab or imaging results, medical history, and payment information.
+Protected health information (PHI) and electronically protected health information (ePHI) refer to any identifiable data about the patient, including name, address, date of birth, SSN, device identifiers, email addresses, biometrics, lab or imaging results, medical history, and payment information.

 Examples of healthcare and mHealth apps that need to be HIPAA compliant are:

 - EHR apps